Outbound Configuration

 An outbound call is an HTTP callback.
 A project created with certain APIs on Visa Developer enables you to register the URLs on which you want to listen to the events.
 The callback triggers an HTTP POST to the configured URL when an event occurs.
 The client notified on the URL has the flexibility to take appropriate action on the notification.

 Note: The outbound configuration is supported only over Two-Way SSL (Mutual Authentication).
-In order to configure an outbound configuration, you must be a registered user and have full access to the product.
+In order to configure an outbound configuration, you must be a registered user and have either config-only or full access to the product.

 Sandbox Setup